epruesse/ARB/branches/stable_5.0/arb_README.txt

         'arb.32.*.tgz'          // 32 bit versions
         'arb.64.*.tgz'          // 64 bit versions

-        'arb.*.SuSE*.tgz        // SuSE version
-        'arb.*.Ubuntu*.tgz      // Ubuntu version (recommended)

         'arb.*.OPENGL.tgz'      // OPENGL version (contains RNA3D, a 3D-molecule-viewer)

         Choose a 32-bit-version, if your system is 32-bit, choose a 64-bit-version, if your system is 64-bit.

-        Normally one of the Ubuntu versions should work for you, only use one of the SuSE versions, if the Ubuntu version has problems (e.g. does not display group names in ARB_EDIT4).

 Install/Update ARB